-Financial need can be met with a combination of grant/scholarships (awarded by your school), loans, and Federal Work-Study.
-Your aid notice will indicate the type and amount of University assistance awarded to you.
+Your financial need can be met with a combination of grant/scholarships and/or loans.
+Your financial aid award will indicate the type and amount of University assistance awarded to you.
 In addition, your aid notice may also include a referral to outside loan sources.
-The following pages detail sources of funds, eligibility and how to secure the various sources of aid.
+The following pages detail sources of funds, eligibility, and how to secure the various sources of aid.

-Students who are not eligible for University assistance may wish to obtain funding from outside loan sources such as the Direct Loan, Direct PLUS Loan and/or alternative loan programs.
+Students who are not eligible for University assistance may wish to obtain funding from outside loan sources such as the Federal Direct Loan, a Federal Direct Graduate PLUS Loan, and/or private alternative loan program.
 See details on pages 2-5.